Jayden-boop/WRO-2025/README.md

 1. **LIDAR connections**
    - Connect 3-wire harness (VCC, GND, Data) using male-to-female jumpers
    - Connect GND to any GPIO ground pin
-   - Connect VCC and data signal to appropriate GPIO pins
+   - Connect VCC and data signal to the appropriate GPIO pins
    - Verify UART communication setup
 2. **Power distribution**
-   - Solder rocker switch into battery wire
+   - Solder the rocker switch into the battery wire
-   - Solder both the wires for expansion board and esc according to diagram
+   - Solder both the wires for the expansion board and esc according to the diagram
    - Screw in the wire to the expansion board
-   - Use voltmeter to validate correct wiring.
+   - Use a voltmeter to validate correct wiring.

 <img title="" src="other/readme-images/wiring.png" alt="">